 An article was written by Walter Chen,” How to Rewire Your Brain for Positivity and Happiness,” explains,… that we have the ability to break out of that negative feedback loop and we can actually rewire our brains to think positively.
 Understanding how the brain can refashion its own connections is the key to unlocking the durable power of positive thinking.”

 He associates repetitive behavior as the “Tetris effect.”
-We train our mind to do certain behaviors repeatedly until we master them.
+You can retrain your mind to do certain behaviors repeatedly until you master them.
 Once the pattern or behavior is mastered, then it becomes more automatic, more lasting and sustainable within our minds.
 Therefore, repetitive positive behavior can be mastered, sustained within our minds.
 Thus, it will boost one’s self-esteem, and increase creativity and productivity.